FBen3/awesome-BCIss/README.md

-# Awesome Summer Schools for Brain-computer interfaces and Neurotechnology
+# Awesome Summer Schools & Programs for Brain-Computer Interfaces and Neurotechnology

 Inspired by the amazing [awesome-mlss](https://github.com/sshkhr/awesome-mlss) repository, this is meant to be a collection of summer schools and courses offered globally.